 This makes it easy to increase or decrease the image brightness & balance the exposure triangle without guessing.

-Decreasing the shutter speed, thus producing a shorter exposure time, forces the image sensor to collect less light information, producing a darker image with less motion blur.
+Shortening / decreasing the shutter speed, thus producing a shorter exposure time, forces the image sensor to collect less light information, producing a darker image with less motion blur.
 This is known as stopping down.

 For Shutter Speed, Exposure Stops Work as Follows: